Graeter's: Reception

-In 2004, Cincinnati magazine named the black raspberry chip flavor one of the foods that "defines" the city of Cincinnati, alongside Virginia Bakery Schnecken, Trauth Dairy and Kroger products.
+In 2004, Cincinnati magazine named the black raspberry chip flavor one of the foods which "defines" the city of Cincinnati, alongside Virginia Bakery Schnecken, Trauth Dairy, and Kroger products.
 The shop is also the official ice cream of the Cincinnati Bengals.

 The ice cream has attracted praise from national food writers and tastemakers, as well.
 Oprah Winfrey praised the ice cream in a 2002 edition of O and also talked about it on her The Oprah Winfrey Show, and the next day the business shipped 400 boxes of ice cream all over the country, 10 times the average.
 In 2005, food writer David Rosengarten of Gourmet magazine named Graeter's the best ice cream in his newsletter, after getting numerous letters of support for the business.
-In 2006, Forbes writer Christopher Buckley also declared black raspberry chip the best ice cream.
+In 2006, Forbes writer and novelist Christopher Buckley also declared black raspberry chip the best ice cream.
 Vanity Fair recommended it as a holiday gift in 2005, calling it "one of the best homemade-ice-cream companies in the country.
 Saveur praised Graeter's twice amid a roundup of ice cream shops around the country, while Chicago magazine termed it an essential experience when visiting Cincinnati.

-The chain also counts Sarah Jessica Parker, George Clooney, Nick Lachey, Kevin Costner, Ashley Judd and Justin Timberlake as customers.
-Rosemary Clooney, a family friend, served as celebrity spokesperson for the company for a time.
-Ben & Jerry's co-founder Ben Cohen professed Graeter's was one of his favorite ice cream shops as well.
+The chain counts Sarah Jessica Parker, George Clooney, Nick Lachey, Kevin Costner, Ashley Judd, and Justin Timberlake as customers.
+Rosemary Clooney, a family friend and George Clooney's aunt, served as celebrity spokesperson for the company for a time.
+Ben & Jerry's co-founder Ben Cohen professed Graeter's to be one of his favorite ice cream shops.
 Other notable fans of the company include singer Harry Connick Jr, and food writer David Rosengarten of Rosengarten Report.

 Graeter's ice cream won "Best Sweet" at the 2014 Food Network South Beach Wine and Food Festival.

 Graeter's has been featured on shows on the Travel Channel, Food Network, Fine Living Channel, and History Channel.